nicolgit/proximity/generator/README.md

 - `--diameter`: Diameter in meters (required)
 - `--displayname`: Display name for the area (required)
 - `--developer`: Developer mode - limit to first 3 railway stations and 3 tram stops (optional)
+- `--noisochrone`: Skip isochrone generation when creating the area (optional)

 **Examples:**
 ```bash